liangjiandeng/DLPan-Toolbox/README.md

 ## Dataset
 Due to the copyright issue, the datasets used in this GRSM paper are not available.
 Therefore, we recommend readers use the following dataset for pansharpening, both training and testing.
-The following dataset can be directly applied in our DLPan-Toolbox.
+The following dataset can be directly applied in our DLPan-Toolbox (put the data to the director for training: 01-DL-toolbox(Pytorch)/UDL/Data/pansharpening/training_data/).

 - [[PanCollection](https://github.com/liangjiandeng/PanCollection)] for multispectral pansharpening
 - [[HyperPanCollection](https://github.com/liangjiandeng/HyperPanCollection)] for hyperspectral pansharpening